JoeHadf/RootWoodlandGenerator/README.md

 A random river is generated going through the woodland when the r key is pressed along with the clearings.
 Pressing the R button at the top of the screen will delete the current river and allow you to create a new one by clicking on clearings in order.
 Pressing the R button again will exit the river edit mode.

 The layout of the clearing can be saved by pressing the save button and typing in a name.
 This will be saved in a MyWoodlands folder in your documents.
 Woodlands can be loaded in by pressing the load button which will spawn a list of all files in your MyWoodlands folder which can be selected to load in the layout.
-The river is not currently saved.

 There are three implemented edit modes:
 - (Modify) the user may drag around clearings to change their position or double click on clearings in order to modify their name, major denizen and faction.